victorcamps70/volatility-forecast/README.md

 # TODO:

 - Import the data loader and test it
-- Add a filter to the models to see how they perform with it
 - Containerize the project
 - For Saïd: adapt the nn to compare it to other models